 - Confirm the presence of contamination.

-Phase III: Planning of corrective actions
+Phase III: Planning corrective actions

 Phase III Objectives

-- Develop effective decontamination strategies.
+- Develop effective pollution control strategies.

 - Ensure compliance with environmental regulations.